Tawonga Summer Program FAQs

 A Taste of Camp campers go on a day hike in Yosemite National Park or Stanislaus National Forest, led by our highly trained and certified wilderness leaders.
 Session 2, 3 and 4 campers participate in a backpacking trip into Stanislaus National Forest or Yosemite National Park, also led by our wilderness leaders.
-Campers will wear a mask if they need to go indoors at any point on the trips, for example to use a bathroom at the trailhead.

 Mental/emotional health support and programming

 After years of dealing with COVID-19, social isolation and increased mental health challenges, we know that children will benefit from a camp experience more than ever, and we are prepared and ready to support campers along the way.
 Our counselors go through a one week training which prepares them to handle situations that may arise.
 Therapists will lead extra mental health trainings for counselors during this time.
 In addition, we have a team of inclusion counselors, unit heads, directors and therapists that are ready to support as needed.

 Some children will meet with a Camp therapist during their stay at Camp if we think it will help them have a more positive experience.
 If your child is currently seeing a therapist, please fill out the Consent to Release Confidential Information form located in your CampInTouch account or Campanion app.
 If you have any questions regarding the Camp therapists or other mental health supports available at Camp, please contact the San Francisco office before your child’s program begins.